-COURSE OUTCOMES: After successful completion of this course, student will be able to:
+COURSE OUTCOMES: After successful completion of this course, the student will be able to:

 - CO1.
-Understand the operational aspects of various drives and apply an appropriate electric drive for various industrial applications. - CO2. understand the different types of heating and welding techniques. - CO3. design illumination system for proper lighting system under given circumstances. - CO4. understand the basic principle of traction systems and different braking techniques used in electric traction. - CO5. understand the basic principle and applications of electrolytic process.
+Understand the operational aspects of various drives and apply an appropriate electric drives for various industrial applications. - CO2.
+Understand the different types of heating and welding techniques. - CO3.
+Design illumination system for proper lighting system under given circumstances. - CO4.
+Understand the basic principle of traction systems and different braking techniques used in electric traction. - CO5.
+Understand the basic principle and applications of electrolytic process.